home-assistant/home-assistant.io/source/getting-started/index.markdown

  - [Raspberry Pi 3 model B](http://a.co/gEfMqL4) + [Power Supply](http://a.co/cgKUgkt) (atleast 2.5A)
  - [Micro SD Card](http://a.co/gslOydD).
 Get one that is Class 10 as they are more reliable.
 Size 32GB or bigger recommended.
  - SD Card reader.
 Part of most laptops.
 Also available as [standalone USB sticks](http://a.co/5FCyb0N) (brand doesn't matter, just pick cheapest)
- - Ethernet cable (optional, Hass.io can work with wifi too)
+ - Ethernet cable (optional, Hass.io can work with WiFi too)

 ### {% linkable_title Software requirements %}